 People often say that bunion removal surgery is one of the most painful surgeries.
-It is the reason why so many people choose to delay fixing their bunions up until the pain is hardly bearable, or until they are left with one (or none) pair of shoes that feels comfortable.
+It is the reason so many people delay fixing their bunions up until the pain is hardly bearable, or until it leaves them with one (or none) pair of shoes that feels comfortable.
 However, this doesn’t have to be the case.
 With minimally invasive bunion surgery, you can skip all the unpleasant side effects of bunion removal.

-People that come to Northwest Surgery Center can be typically placed into one of the following categories:
+People that come to Northwest Surgery Center fall into one of the following categories:

-- They suspect they have bunions developing and they want to know what to do and when is the perfect time to fix it
+- They think they have bunions developing and they want to know what to do and when is the perfect time to fix it.

-Minimally invasive bunion surgery is performed without general anesthesia.
-The anesthesia we use at Northwest Surgery Center is quite similar to the anesthesia you get at your dentist – you are relaxed, you feel no pain, but you aren’t put to sleep.
-We only use three small incisions to fix almost any case of bunions.
-The bunion is removed through these three tiny incisions.
-Also, the doctor can make small fractures in your bone to realign it and shift it over.
+We perform minimally invasive bunion surgery.
+The anesthesia we use at Northwest Surgery Center is similar to the anesthesia you get at your dentist – it relaxes you, you feel no pain.
+But, we will not put you to sleep.
+We only use three small cuts to fix most bunions.

 When is a Good Time to Have Minimally Invasive Bunion Removal Surgery

 You should not wait too long to have your bunion fixed.
 This is what Dr. Brant McCartan says about the best time to correct a bunion: